 Innovative leaders are able to create value through strong guiding principles that shape behavior (being); deep knowledge and innovation skills (thinking); and action that inspires others (doing).

-The Berkeley-Haas Defining Principles spell out key characteristics of an innovative leader, someone who:
+The Berkeley Haas Defining Leadership Principles spell out key characteristics of an innovative leader, someone who:

 Our school's strong culture helps you to grow into and to embody these characteristics more deeply.